 CBMR Travel Grants

-CBMR travel grants of up to $1,000 are awarded on a competitive basis to applicants who demonstrate the ability to launch and complete a scholarly or performance-based research project based on the CBMR’s collections.
-The grants are supported with funds that have been given to the Center in honor of CBMR founder and director emeritus Samuel A. Floyd Jr. and in memory of Coleridge-Taylor Perkinson.
-Scholars, composers, conductors, and musicians, educators, graduate students, and independent researchers residing or attending school beyond commuting distance of the CBMR (more than 100 miles) are eligible to apply for this grant.
-Researchers in all genres of black music are encouraged to apply; interests ranging from concert music to gospel to jazz criticism have been explored through this grant.
-Applications are accepted twice yearly and must be postmarked or received by September 1 and February 1.
-Additional information and application forms are available at the CBMR's website, or by calling 312.369.7559.
+CBMR travel grants of up to $1,000 are awarded on a competitive basis to applicants who demonstrate the ability to launch and complete a scholarly or performance-based research project that significantly utilizes holdings in the CBMR’s collections.
+The grants are supported with funds that have been given to the Center in honor of CBMR founder Samuel A. Floyd Jr. and in memory of Coleridge-Taylor Perkinson.
+Scholars, composers, conductors, musicians, educators, graduate students, and independent researchers residing or attending school beyond commuting distance of the Center for Black Music Research (more than 100 miles) are eligible to apply for this grant.
+Researchers in all genres of black music are encouraged to apply.